Tag Archives: college essay

 This interview article was conducted and written by Insight Counselor Jason Katz.

 Jason has helped hundreds of students gain admission to their best-fit universities.
-In addition, he wrote more than 170 college admissions/college life columns for the Palo Alto Daily News and the San Jose Mercury News.
+In addition, he has written more than 170 college admissions/college life columns for the Palo Alto Daily News and the San Jose Mercury News.